fbssaejun/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a  mini e-commerce application built with Rails 4.2.

+### Features

+<b>Customers</b>
+- Allow users to create an account, log in / out with the account.
+- Allow users to view product details, add items to the cart.
+- Allow users to checkout using their credit card.

+<b>Admin</b>
+- Allow user to create, delete, edit exsisting product & category.
+- Allow user to access amind dash board to view store's information.
+- Allow user to create new promotion for a specific time period.

-## Additional Steps for Apple M1 Machines
+## For Apple M1 users

 1. Make sure that you are runnning Ruby 2.6.6 (`ruby -v`)
 1. Install ImageMagick `brew install imagemagick imagemagick@6 --build-from-source`